vesavvo/Python_Ohjelmistoteema/English/Project/01_Preliminary_Project_Assignment.md

 4. Implementation and testing of the final project work.
 (During Software 2)

 The first two phases are completed during the Software 1 study module.
-The goal of the preliminary project is to build a functional prototype of the flight simulator that utilizes Python and a relational database.
+The goal of the preliminary project is to build a functional prototype of the game that utilizes Python and a relational database.

 The last two phases are completed over the Software 2 study module.
 The functional prototype built during the previous study module is used as a basis of the final project.
 The prototype is extended and modified by adding a web-based user interface (UI)